 We know why scalable businesses are desirable, so what is needed to ensure a business is scalable and how are virtual assistants helping business owners with that process?

-For many entrepreneurs, a virtual assistant is their first team hire and a logical step to taking themselves out of many day-to-day aspects of running the business.
-If your business is set up well, then a virtual assistant can become a key enabler of getting it to a scalable position.
+For many entrepreneurs, sourcing virtual assistant services is a logical step to taking themselves out of many day-to-day aspects of running the business.
+A virtual assistant is their first team hire and they regard the relationship as a general partnership.
+If your business is set up well, then hiring a virtual assistant can become a key enabler of getting it to a scalable position.

 Your foundational business systems

 A scalable business begins with a strong foundation of the right mix of systems.
 The ideal time to introduce systems such as CRM tools, email management systems, sales tools or advanced ecommerce software is while you’re still small enough to be able to implement them properly.
+It’s one of the best small business solutions you can do to help you iron out your systems.
 Once you get beyond a certain size, it’s still possible to put these tools in place, but it tends to be a much bigger deal getting them operating how you’d like them to.A scalable business begins with a strong foundation of the right mix of systems.
 Click To Tweet

-Having robust systems helps enable you to scale because these systems can grow to accommodate your business.
+Having robust systems helps enable business growth because these systems can expand to accommodate your business.
 For example, you don’t have to change how you use a good CRM tool, it works how you set it up regardless of the size of your client base.
 If you are forward-thinking about building a scalable business, resist cobbling together a few inexpensive options that will prove to be ineffective in the long-run, and go for the systems that will grow with you.

 Virtual assistants are often masters of these types of systems and can be a huge help to companies who need to have them set up right.
-As a first hire, a virtual assistant can help you build the right foundations to scale your business.
+As a first hire, a virtual assistant can help you build the right foundations in growing your business.

 Creating and documenting processes

-A core strategy of the WP Curves and Design Pickles of this world is that they ensure they have clear, repeatable processes.
-This gives them an advantage when it comes to scaling because those processes are easily shared with and repeated by new team members.
+A core business strategy of the WP Curves and Design Pickles of this world is that they ensure they have clear, repeatable processes.
+This gives them an advantage when it comes to business growth because those processes are easily shared with and repeated by new team members.